Missing fundamental, internal or external factors

 We categorize the competitive climate as low–mid competitive pressure.

-We categorize the regulatory climate as low regulation.
+We categorize the regulatory climate as mid regulation.

-There also are earning claims in the FDD based on a long operating history.
+There also are earning claims in the FDD based on a significant operating history.
 You should review this with the franchisor and competent legal and financial resources.

 We categorize the Operational Model as Simple.

 Differentiation in the market is vital to getting attention and creating demand.
 The NOW seems to have occupied a unique position in the market by providing an environment and services aligned not only with those major health and wellness objectives clients are seeking, but also bridging into a true sanctuary for the rejuvenation of body, mind and spirit.
 While other providers seem to focus on the health and medical aspects on one end of the spectrum, to pure relaxation on the other end of the spectrum, The NOW seems to have found an uncrowded middle ground for a client’s total wellness.
 Coupled with a strong internal Brand Management and Digital Marketing team to capitalize on how customers seek massage providers, The NOW creates a compelling brand and market strategy.

 We categorize the Brand Management as High Engagement

 The Founders of The NOW are still actively involved in the business.
 They have created the franchise concept and the franchise operating procedures based on the success they have had starting and operating the initial locations and the vision of what The NOW means to customers and how it is changing the massage landscape.
 They continue to build a highly franchise experienced executive team to continue to refine and build processes to support a nationwide expansion effort.
 Side note: A The NOW environment is intentionally minimalist which creates a straightforward buildout.